brunosccosta/shipper/docs/operations/shipperctl.rst

 Once you have set up the **management** cluster and joined it to one or more **application** clusters, you can use this command to set up the **application** clusters for use by ``shipperctl``.
 Below is an explanation of the options:

 .. option:: --application-cluster-service-account <string>
-  the name of the service account Shipper will use for the application cluster (default "shipper-application-cluster")
+  the name of the service account Shipper will use for the application cluster (default "shipper-app-cluster")